nomeata/rec-def-pearl/pearl/aec/README.md

     Test suite doctest: RUNNING...
     doctest: <command line>: cannot satisfy -package QuickCheck (use -v for more information)

+If you see this error:

+    cabal: Cannot test the package rec-def-0.2.1 because none of the components are available to build…

+then run `cabal update` and try again.

 The sources for the three test suites are in `rec-def-0.2.1/tests/`: